python2upm/Anti-Gromming-Detection-ChatApp/README.md

 2. Safety Hub (AI Assistant)

 A dedicated screen powered by the **Google Gemini API**.
-Users can ask the AI assistant about grooming warning signs, seek safety guidance, or get help preparing a report — all without leaving the app.
+Users can ask the AI assistant about grooming warning signs, seek safety guidance, or get help preparing a report, all without leaving the app.

 Three modes are available:
-- Q&A — general grooming awareness questions
+- Q&A(general grooming awareness questions)
-- Policy Analysis — understanding relevant laws and policies
+- Policy Analysis(understanding relevant laws and policies)
-- Report Assistant — guided help drafting a formal report
+- Report Assistant(guided help drafting a formal report)

 3. Risk Dashboard